noizhardware/electronics-app-notes/nhan002_headphones_driver/nhan002.md

 The `non-bus` resistor is to be used when you have a single source coming in.
 If the source is a bus, each element of the bus should have their own 100k summing resistor.

+### as output stage:
 <img src="img/opa-final-stage.png" alt="2020f01" width="80%"/>
-Can also be used as a final stage after others using eg. TL07x's.
+Can also be used as output stage after others using eg. TL07x's.
-The final opa2134 provides the correct drive and impedance matching Can also be used as a general-purpose exit stage, providing compatibility with headphones _and_ line out.
+The final opa2134 provides the correct drive and impedance matching Can also be used as a general-purpose output stage, providing compatibility with headphones _and_ line out.
-**ACHTUNG** the previous design is **inverting**, act accordingly if you're using it as a general-purpose exit stage.
+**ACHTUNG** the opa2134 design is **inverting**, feed it an inverted signal if you're using it as a general-purpose output stage, to avoid phase inversion.

 ## Other ideas:
 <img src="img/ysr-v00.png" alt="ysr-v00" width="80%"/>